mathjax/MathJax-docs/output/html.rst

 MathJax's default TeX fonts (see the :ref:`font-support` section for more information).

-See :ref:`configure-chtml` for information about the options that control the CommonHTML output.
+See :ref:`chtml-options` for information about the options that control the CommonHTML output.

 |-----|